determined-ai/determined/docs/training/apis-howto/api-pytorch-ug.rst

        main()

 Training is configured with a call to ``.fit()`` with training loop arguments, such as checkpointing periods, validation periods, and checkpointing policy.
-See the :doc:`Pytorch Trainer API reference document </reference/reference-training/training/api-pytorch-trainer-reference>` for the full list of arguments.
+See the :doc:`Pytorch API reference document </reference/reference-training/training/api-pytorch-reference>` for the full list of arguments.

 .. code:: python